Want to know how hackers can hack your account? Do you learn the techniques a hacker can use to hack your account? Then you must give a read to this.

 How to spot a phishing attack?
 How to protect your data from phishing?

-When attackers encounter Two-factor Authentication or a captcha, they will ask you to enter the code into a window on their fake site and then use this to get into your real account.
+When attackers encounter two-factor authentication or a captcha, they will ask you to enter the code into a window on their fake site, which they will then use to access your real account.

 To avoid these phishing attacks, a few companies and Facebook permit you to upload your PGP key to their servers.
 Every email you receive from Facebook will be encrypted, making it effortless to verify their authenticity.
 The good thing about this is that if someone gets logged into your account, he might not see your notifications and reset your password.

-Sadly, the only long-lasting defense against phishing attacks is healthy skepticism due to attentiveness and intense awareness.
-To avoid phishing attacks, various organizations regularly check their staff in their ability to sense phishing scams.
-Not detecting a phishing scam can lead to the employee’s termination in companies where cyber security is critical.
+Sadly, the only long-lasting defense against phishing attacks is healthy skepticism, which requires attentiveness and intense awareness.
+To avoid phishing attacks, various organizations regularly check their staff’s ability to sense phishing scams.
+Not detecting a phishing scam can lead to employees’ termination in companies where cyber security is critical.

 Share this article